linli7779-boop/ChineseCharacterBlockGameSite/README.md

 - Buttons use accessible focus states and hover transitions aligned with the product requirements.
 - The downloadable executable runs on Windows operating systems only.
+- The contact form launches the viewer's email client to message `lin.li7779@gmail.com`.